Noovolari/leapp/docs/troubleshooting/app-data.md

 !!!
 Info

     - **Leapp-lock.json** is used to store your actual configuration and is **encrypted**.
     - **.latest** contains the latest version of your Leapp application.
-In case the file is removed accidentally or intentionally it will be recreated on next app restart.
+In case the file is removed accidentally or intentionally it will be created again when the app is restarted.

 ### Credentials file
-By default, Leapp writes credentials file in the following locations:
+By default, Leapp writes the credentials file in the following locations:

 === "MacOS"